Call For Papers

 All submissions will be judged on correctness, novelty, technical strength, clarity of presentation, usability, and significance/relevance to the Workshop.
 Every submission will be reviewed by at least three members of the Program Committee.

-Paper review will be blind.
+The reviewing process will be double-blind.
 The papers must not include the authors’ names and affiliations.
 Self-citations and other references that reveal the authors’ identity must be avoided.

-Long papers should follow the LREC-COLING 2024 two-column format with a maximum of eight (8) pages of content.
+Long papers should follow the ACL 2025 two-column format with a maximum of eight (8) pages of content.
 Short paper submissions should follow the same format and not exceed four (4) pages for content.
 These limitations do not include any number of additional pages for references, appendices, ethical considerations, conflict-of-interest statements, or data and code availability statements.

-All submissions must conform to the official style guidelines of LREC-COLING 2024 contained in the style files and must be in PDF.
+All submissions must conform to the official style guidelines of ACL 2025 and must be created using the official ACL style template.
 The working language of UNLP is English.
 Submissions in any other language will be rejected without review.